Beth Furgurson (She/Her)

 As a creative business owner for over 15 years, Beth has spent much of her professional life viewing the world through her camera lens.
 Her assignments have taken her around the state photographing some of the area’s best restaurants and most interesting dishes.
 She watched the Richmond restaurant scene begin to grow and was inspired by the many amazing chefs featuring local cuisine.

 With the growth of the farm to table movement, Beth’s photography took her both to farms and to local restaurants serving their food.
 This all coincided with a time when she began to focus on her health and the health of her family.
 She began to wonder more about where her food was coming from and how it was grown.

 Her search led her to a Certified Naturally Grown vegetable farm in Chesterfield County owned by Janet Aardema and Dan Gagnon.
 She spent the next few years volunteering at Broadfork Farm in any way Janet would allow.
 She worked to help grow the farm’s CSA program, increased marketing efforts, oversaw a video production, harvested vegetables, worked at the farmer’s market and assisted with events.
-She is committed to the success of the local food system and looks forward to building many partnerships in the future.
+Beth joined Real Local in November of 2017, and has helped Real Local spread its roots within the local food system.
+She is committed to supporting local food and looks forward to building many partnerships in the future.

 Contact Beth at [email protected]